 Some days are harder than others, but I am always trying to learn more about my post-crash self.
 I have, hopefully, many years ahead of me, and I’m looking forward to more healing and a deeper understanding of this new normal.
 In the end, this is not the end for me.
 It is barely the beginning.

-This story was also published by Women Riders Now.
+The story above was originally published on Women Riders Now.